OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### Scripting with pyOpenMS

-A big advantage of pyOpenMS is its scripting capabilities (beyond its application in tool development).
+A big advantage of pyOpenMS are its scripting capabilities (beyond its application in tool development).
 Most of the OpenMS datastructure can be accessed using [python](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/index.html).
 Here we would like to give some examples on how pyOpenMS can be used for simple scripting task, such as peptide mass calculation and peptide/protein digestion as well as isotope distribution calculation.

 Calculation of the monisotopic and average mass of a peptide sequence: